 The combination of the highly figured curly maple and the warm, sunset colors of the koa is truly stunning, and there is also a decorative Celtic knot inlaid in maple on the front of the pillar.
 The tone of the curly maple has some of the brightness and crispness of our standard Eastern hard maple, but with a slightly warmer and more complex undertone.

-The harp includes a full set of Camac levers, a removable stand and a deluxe padded case with shoulder strap and multiple pockets.
+The harp includes a full set of Camac levers, gut strings, the Dusty Harp Pickup and a deluxe padded case with shoulder strap and multiple pockets.